 Healthy gums are pink and do not hurt when brushed.
 However, a person suffering from gum disease will often experience severe pain and bleeding from the gums while brushing or eating.

 This is the most common sign of gum disease, and should never be neglected.
-If your gums bleed, make sure to consult a dentist in Richardson TX right away.
+If your gums bleed, make sure to consult a dentist right away.

 2. Inflammation in the Gums